-- Financial planner will do risk profiling and study your financial situation.
+- A financial planner will do risk profiling and study your financial situation.

-- They will draw up a financial plan with list of financial goal and method of achievement.
+- They will draw up a financial plan with a list of financial goals and methods of achievement.

-- Financial planner recommends investment product with your interest in mind.
+- The financial planner recommends investment products with your interest in mind.

-- Explain risk and features of the recommended product in detail.
+- Explain the risk and features of the recommended product in detail.

 - Balance your portfolio across various asset classes.

 - They make sure that you are saving enough money to fulfill your financial goal.

 - Update you with the latest change affecting your existing investment.

 - They make sure you don’t end up making any mistakes.